bromodachi/food_diary/server/README.md

-# Food Diary Server
+# Basic Food Diary Server

 A really simple server implementation of a food diary.
 Runs on Node.js but uses the express framework to avoid reinventing the wheel to handle requests and responses.

-This application simply records what a user has ate for a meal(breakfast, lunch, dinner, snacks, drinks).
+This application simply records what a user has eaten for a meal(breakfast, lunch, dinner, snacks, drinks).
 A user can either create an entry for a day, update an entry, delete entries for an entire day, or list all entries for a date range.
 Everything is done in in-memory.
-I was about to use sql-lite to emulate a running on postgres or mysql but decided to simplify it even more with just using a simple data structure: an array.
+I was about to use SQL-lite to emulate a running on Postgres or MySQL but decided to simplify it even more by just using a simple data structure: an array.

-For retrieving entries, we sort the array then use binary search to search for specific entries(mostly for dates).
+For retrieving entries, we sort the array and then use binary search to search for specific entries(mostly for dates).

 The server timezone is set to UTC.

 ## Configuration

-If you want to change the PORT of the server, you can do by changing SERVER_PORT to whatever port you want.
+If you want to change the PORT of the server, you can do so by changing SERVER_PORT to whatever port you want.
 However, if you do update this, please update the port of `VITE_SERVER_PORT` to 3000.

-Note: CORS will be enabled to all origin if we're in the dev environment.
+> Note: CORS will be enabled for all origins if we're in the dev environment.
 On production, we shouldn't turn this on.

 Also, ideally, the prod env should not be using the in-memory repository.

 ## Scripts Available